Math Resources and Ideas for Upper Elementary Teachers

 First, I teach my students about prime factorization.
 Since they’ve already learned about prime and composite numbers, this is a fun extension for them.
 After modeling a few examples, I introduce the lyrics to “O Factor Tree”, and we sing the song to an instrumental version.
 It’s my favorite part of the whole activity!

-Next, I give students the first page of factor trees which we complete together.
-I then allow them the option to choose their own numbers on the second page.
-It’s fun to see students challenge themselves with really large numbers!
-When finished, they glue these pages in their math journal for future reference.
+Next, I give students the first page of factor trees, which we complete together.
+Then, on the second page, they have the option to choose their own numbers.
+It’s always fun to see them challenge themselves with really large numbers!
+Once both pages are complete, students glue them into their math journals for future reference.

 Next, I go through the instructions on how to create their Christmas factor trees.
 I’ve learned it’s best to design and color the trees and ornaments before cutting everything out.